ykiauz/Flame/benchmark/README.md

 # Real Benchmarks in Flame's Evaluation
-The real benchmarks used in Flame's evaluation.
+## Benchmark Pool
-The applications in the benchmarks are collected from ServerlessBench and FunctionBench.
-By configuring different memory sizes and input parameters for these applications, we expand the size of the benchmark pool to [384](https://github.com/ykiauz/Flame/blob/main/tracedata/functions.txt) functions.
+The applications in the benchmark pool are collected from ServerlessBench and FunctionBench.
+Each folder in this directory represents a real benchmark application.

-The application name consists of the function ID and its functionality, e.g., case9-matmul.
-These functions run on the OpenFaas platform and the handle.py is the entry function.
+The folder name consists of the function ID and its functionality, e.g., case9-matmul.
+These functions run on the OpenFaas platform and handle.py file is the entry function.
 We built a local storage service to replace the existing S3 API in our code.
 The dataset directory contains the files that the function needs to download, including pictures, text, and videos.

 These functions are run with Python 3.4 (ML applictions in tensorflow:1.4.1), we list the necessary requirements in the following: